blackmarketer/ORfinder/README.md

 ORfinder is a tool designed to detect open redirects vulnerabilities on websites.
 It helps penetration testers and bug hunters find open redirect bugs through a scan also includes subdomains also.

 ```
-It may not be vulnerable 100% You should Verity it manually too
+It may not be vulnerable 100% You should Verify it manually too
 ```

 # Installation